dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth.md

 ### Overview

-dbt Cloud supports developer [OAuth](https://cloud.google.com/bigquery/docs/authentication) with BigQuery, providing an additional layer of security for our enterprise customers.
-When BigQuery OAuth is enabled for a dbt Cloud project, all dbt Cloud developers must authenticate with BigQuery in order to develop using the dbt Cloud IDE.
+dbt Cloud supports developer [OAuth](https://cloud.google.com/bigquery/docs/authentication) with BigQuery, providing an additional layer of security for dbt enterprise users.
+When BigQuery OAuth is enabled for a dbt Cloud project, all dbt Cloud developers must authenticate with BigQuery in order to use the dbt Cloud IDE.
 The project's deployment environments will still leverage the BigQuery service account key set in the project credentials.

 To set up BigQuery OAuth in dbt Cloud, a BigQuery admin must: